hameed0380/Final-Year-Project/Diary.md

 After doing some research, I decided that installing sublime text to use as an IDE to construct the graphical interface would be the best option.

 After some experimentation I have found that doing the project in python would be the best idea particularly for producing visual genetic algorithms.

+# Week 10-16
+This week I have created a simple GUI in tkiniter for the project, I ahve done some experimentation with the features and widgets available and have an idea of how I want the GUI to look like.
+I have also started creating simple Genetic algorithms and am looking particularly at the TSP.